amgarton47/CS62data-structures/Profiling_Lab/project/README-original.md

 Execution profiling of Java software is both difficult and noisy due to the fact that Java is an interpreted language with run-time garbage collection.
-To give you cleaner data, this test program and set of list implementations have been written in C, which is similar enough to Java that you should not have much trouble reading it.
+To give you cleaner data, this test program and set of list implementations have been written in C. Don't panic!
+C is similar enough to Java that you should not have much trouble reading it.
 The compilation and execution should all be automated by the supplied `Makefile`.

 ### Files

+Open a terminal and navigate (command `cd`) to the project you just cloned.

 * Makefile - rules to:

    * compile the test program and list implementations,
    * run the program to exercise each of the implementations,
-   * process the raw profiling data into a per-implementation reports, and
+   * process the raw profiling data into a per-implementation report, and
    * create a combined report from the per-implementation reports

-  If you type the command `make`, it will build everything.
+  If you type the command `make`, it will build all these rules.
 If you only want to rebuild a single report, you can specify what you want to build on the command line (e.g., `make bucket.txt`).